Looking for the best drills for jewelry?

 You might also see some brands offering Nickel-metal-hydride (NiMH) and it is one of the latest technologies in backup power.
 NiMH batteries are slightly better than nickel-cadmium batteries because they have no cadmium, which makes them less hazardous during disposal.

-Though not as important, the charging is another consideration in terms of powering your drill.
+The charging is another consideration in terms of powering your drill.

 Cordless drills come with a charge and they usually charge between 15 minutes to three hours.
 Fast charging may be good, but it can damage your battery by producing excessive heat unless the battery is specially designed to withstand the amount of power.